nicholas-lacourse93/nicholas-lacourse93.github.io/content/teaching/teaching.md

 # 2018

 - BEE1022: Introductions to Statistics (Undergraduate)
-- BEE1024: Mathematics for Economists (Undergraduate) What is happening!
+- BEE1024: Mathematics for Economists (Undergraduate)